nishantjr/ml-tableau/docs/tableau.md

 Definition (Definition List)

-:   A definition list, $\deflist$, of a pattern $\phi$ is an ordered list assigning set variables,
+:   A definition list, $\deflist$, of a pattern $\phi$ is an ordered list assigning
-    called definition constants, to fixed point patterns.
+    special constants, called definition constants, to fixed point patterns.

+    We allow the use of definitional constants whereever set variables are allowed.

-    NOTE: We assume no free element variables in fixed point patterns.
+    TODO: We assume no free element variables in fixed point patterns.

     Given a pattern $\phi$, a definition list is constructed as follows: